 Most people can claim the State Pension when they reach state pension age.
 It is possible to find out your State Pension age by using this calculator on the government website.
-The State Pension is paid by the government and is a guaranteed income until death, and the amount received increases accordingly with the rate of inflation each year.
+The State Pension is paid by the government and is a guaranteed income until death.
+The amount received increases accordingly with the rate of inflation each year.
 Altogether, a person at retirement age would need 35 years of National Insurance records to be eligible for the full State Pension.

 The State Pension received depends on the contributions made to National Insurance during working life.
 Sometimes, even when an individual does not have any professional activity, they can still contribute, for example when they are bringing up children or claiming certain benefits.

 For the people thinking about retiring soon, it is important to know that since April 2016 a new flat-rate State Pension was introduced.
-For 2018-2019, the full State Penson is £164.35 per week; but your loved one could be entitled to more, especially if they’ve accumulated the right to “additional pension” before the new flat rate came in, in April 2016.
+For 2022-2023, the full State Penson is £185.15 per week.
+Your loved one could be entitled to more, especially if they’ve accumulated the right to “additional pension” before the new flat rate came in, in April 2016.

 Four months before State Pension age, a person can claim their pension or defer it.
 You don’t have to do anything for the latter, and the pension amount will increase by 1% for every nine weeks you defer.